fridalannerstrom/selekt/README.md

 - All user flows in the **User Authentication** epic tested and verified
 - Candidate list and detail views only show current user's data
 - All redirects, logins, logouts, and access restrictions confirmed working

+### April 25

+#### Design changes
+- The current template is too much "dashboard" and will be to much for this project..
+- Decided to build my own template with Bootstrap.
+Custom CSS etc. Based on sketches in Adobe XD.